THE DOVER WAR MEMORIAL PROJECT

 Walter Cramp, courtesy Lawrence GregoryCramp, W. H.

-Walter Herbert Cramp, 33680.
-He was a Private in the 1st/6th Battalion of the Duke of Wellington's (West Riding Regiment) (formerly 24635 of the Royal Sussex Regiment).
-"After much suffering", he died at the Military Hospital, Dover, on 27 May 1919, aged 21.
+Walter Herbert Cramp, 33680, was a Private in the 1st/6th Battalion of the Duke of Wellington's (West Riding Regiment) (formerly 24635 of the Royal Sussex Regiment).
+Employed as a pony driver, he enlisted with the West Ridings in December 1915.

-He was buried at St James Cemetery (KG2) with full military honours.
-Amongst the mourners were "his ever loving father and mother", who, like him, lived at 4 Alexandra Place, Buckland, Dover, and his brothers and sisters: Fred, George, Nellie, Polly, Lizzie, Louie, Flo, and Minnie.
-Another brother, Albert, was in France.
+Walter was buried at St James Cemetery, KG 2 with full military honours, and amongst the mourners were "his ever loving father and mother".
+His brothers and sisters: Fred, George, Nellie, Polly, Lizzie, Louie, Flo, and Minnie were also present, but another brother Albert, was unable to attend as he was serving in France

 "Deeply mourned by all"